An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Splitting convergence speed: multivariate Gaussian case

 In order to compare the continuous evolution given by~\eqref{eq:WFRGaussexactCt}-\eqref{eq:WFRGaussexactmt} with that given by the discrete time splitting schemes we consider $m_{n\gamma}, C_{n\gamma} $, the mean and covariance respectively at time $t = n \gamma$ under the exact WFR flow.
 We will thus compare $m_{n\gamma}, C_{n\gamma} $ with the mean and variance of the W-FR (and FR-W) split at step $n$ with step size $\gamma$.

 Before presenting the main analytic results, consider Figure \ref{fig:Gauss1DKLdiffgammaset1} which compares KL distance from $\pi$ after a single sequential split step and the same for the exact WFR in the univariate Gaussian setting.
-More specifically, it shows $\KL(\nu_\gamma||\pi) - \KL(\mu_\gamma||\pi)$ (blue line) and $\KL(\eta_\gamma||\pi) - \KL(\mu_\gamma||\pi)$ (red line) for a single sequential split step as a function of step size $\gamma$.
+More specifically, it shows $\KL(\nu_1||\pi) - \KL(\mu_\gamma||\pi)$ (blue line) and $\KL(\eta_1||\pi) - \KL(\mu_\gamma||\pi)$ (red line) for a single sequential split step as a function of step size $\gamma$.
 The KL is calculated exactly using the formula for Gaussians \eqref{eq:kl_gaussian} and mean and covariance using the equations above.
 We consider the case where the target is more diffuse than the initial distribution (left plot, $C_\pi = 100, m_\pi = 20, C_0 = 1, m_0 = 0$) and the opposite case (right plot, $C_\pi = 1, m_\pi = 20, C_0 = 100, m_0 = 0$).
 Figure \ref{fig:Gauss1DKLdiffgammaset1} shows that the improvement in KL due to splitting for larger $\gamma$ depends on the both the order of the operators \textit{and} the on the relationship between the target and initial distribution.
-Specifically, in the univariate Gaussian case, when the target variance is \textit{larger} than the initial variance, the ordering W-FR leads to a speed-up over the exact dynamics for all $\gamma > 0$ see Figure \ref{fig:Gauss1DKLdiffgammaset1} left panel.
+Specifically, in the univariate Gaussian case, when the target variance is \textit{larger} than the initial variance, the ordering W-FR leads to a speed-up over the exact dynamics for all $\gamma > 0$, see Figure \ref{fig:Gauss1DKLdiffgammaset1} left panel.
 As expected for $\gamma$ large enough, the difference approaches zero as both the W and FR flows individually have been evaluated for a sufficiently long time so that the resulting densities are close to $\pi$.
 Conversely, when the target variance is \textit{smaller} than the initial variance the ordering FR-W is superior, see Figure \ref{fig:Gauss1DKLdiffgammaset1} right panel.